openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 Create Recipe
 ^^^^^^^^^^^^^^

-Once logged into SEPAL, open the recipe menu by clicking on the orange :icon:`fa fa-globe` button at the top left of the SEPAL start screen.
+Once logged into SEPAL, open the recipe menu by clicking on the orange :btn:`<fa fa-globe>` button at the top left of the SEPAL start screen.
 Within the recipe menu (*see figure below*), select CCDC, which opens a new SEPAL recipe tab.

 .. thumbnail:: ../_images/cookbook/ccdc_asset/recipe_selection.png
     :group: ccdc-recipe-selection